freifunk-gluon/gluon/docs/user/getting_started.rst

   meshing in the same image due to WLAN firmware restrictions.

   Setting GLUON_MESH_MESH to ``11s`` or ``ibss`` will enable generation of images for ath10k devices and install the firmware for the corresponding WLAN mode.
-Especially setting to ``11s`` will also enable the generation of images for targets they're able to run only AP with 11s, like ralink or mediatek.
+Specifically setting to ``11s`` will also enable the generation of images for targets that are able to run only AP+11s but not AP+IBSS, like ralink or mediatek.
 Defaults to ``11s``.

 GLUON_BRANCH
   Sets the default branch of the autoupdater.
 If unset, the autoupdater is disabled